ros2/demos/action_tutorials/action_tutorials_py/README.md

 self._get_result_future.add_done_callback(self.get_result_callback)
 ```

+There are two types of callbacks:

-The `feedback_callback` logs the partial sequences as they are received.
+- The `feedback_callback` logs the partial sequences as they are received.

-The `get_result_callback` logs the full Fibonacci sequence.
+- The `get_result_callback` logs the full Fibonacci sequence.